tinuxin/AmazingCo/README.md

 # The challenge
 We in Amazing Co need to model how our company is structured so we can do awesome stuff.

-We have a root node (only one) and several children nodes, each one with its own children as well.
+We have a root node and several children nodes, each one with its own children as well.
 It's a tree-based structure.
 Something like:

 We need two HTTP APIs that will serve the two basic operations: